backstage/backstage/plugins/graphql-common/README.md

 }
 ```

-3. You can specify default value as a fallback if the field is not found:
+3. You can specify a default value as a fallback if the field is not found:

 ```graphql
 type Entity {